bengal-social/megalodon/README.md

 > A fork of the [official Mastodon Android app](https://github.com/mastodon/mastodon-android) adding important features that are missing in the official app and possibly won’t ever be implemented, such as the federated timeline, unlisted posting, bookmarks and an image description viewer.

+**Warning!
+[The latest version's integrated updater is broken](https://github.com/sk22/megalodon/issues/106) – I'll publish a fixed version ASAP!
+If you're not updating through Izzy's F-Droid repository (more sources to come, hopefully!), you'll have to download the upcoming release manually.
+Sorry about that!**

 [![Download latest release](https://img.shields.io/badge/dynamic/json?color=d92aad&label=download%20apk&query=%24.tag_name&url=https%3A%2F%2Fapi.github.com%2Frepos%2Fsk22%2Fmastodon-android-fork%2Freleases%2Flatest&style=for-the-badge)](https://github.com/sk22/megalodon/releases/latest/download/megalodon.apk)

 ---